rproepp/spykeviewer/doc/source/usage.rst

 documentation for details of the methods provided by this class.

-As an example, to view the total amount of spikes in your selected spike trains for each trial, enter the following lines:
+As an example, to view the total amount of spikes in your selected spike trains for each segment, enter the following lines:

 >>> trains = current.spike_trains_by_segment()
 >>> for s, st in trains.iteritems():
 ...     print s.name, '-', sum((len(train) for train in st)), 'spikes'

-Note that the variables used in these lines have now appeared in the ``Variable Explorer`` dock.
+Note that the variables used in these lines have now appeared in the *Variable Explorer* dock.

 .. _settings: